Knowledge-Enriched Distributional Model Inversion Attacks: The Proposed Approach

-Inspired by~ \cite{zhang2020secret}, our proposed attack algorithm consists of two steps.
-The first step is also to extract the general information related to private data distribution from public data.
-However, instead of training a generic GAN, we customize the training objective for both generator and discriminator so as to maximally distill the information related to the private domain from public data.
-In the second step, we make use of the generator learned in the first step and estimate the parameters of the private data distribution.
+The proposed proposed attack algorithm consists of two steps.
+The first step is to train a GAN having knowledge about the private classes of the target model from public data.
+Instead of training a generic GAN, we customize the training objective for both generator and discriminator so as to better distill the private-domain information about the target model from public data.
+In the second step, we make use of the generator learned in the first step to estimate the parameters of the private data distribution.
 The overall architecture of our method is shown in Figure~\ref{fig: overall}.